 Endometriosis can affect women and those assigned female at birth, from puberty to menopause but may persist after menopause.
 While some with endometriosis experience severe, life-impacting pain and /or infertility, others have no symptoms at all.

-The content on this page is provided solely for information purposes and has been kindly reviewed by Endometriosis UK (March 2022).
-If you think you have endometriosis, please visit Endometriosis UK further information.
+The content on this page is provided solely for information purposes and provides an overview of the subject matter covered. - it has kindly been reviewed by Endometriosis UK.
+It is not a substitute for professional medical advice, diagnosis or treatment.
+If you think you have endometriosis, please seek further information.
+The information on this page is subject to change without notice.

 Endometriosis is an invisible disability

-- Approx. 176 million women, girls and those assigned females at birth, of reproductive age worldwide
+Approx. 176 million women, girls & those assigned females at birth are impacted

 Endometriosis is a complex disease that affects at least 1 in 10 women, girls, and those assigned as female at birth globally, regardless of ethnic origin or social status.
 Endometriosis causes a chronic inflammatory reaction that may result in scar tissue and adhesions developing within the pelvis and other parts of the body that may distort internal anatomy.